pysentimiento/pysentimiento/README.md

 ## License

-`pysentimiento` is an open-source library for non-commercial use and scientific research purposes only.
-Please be aware that models are trained with third-party datasets and are subject to their respective licenses.
+`pysentimiento` is an open-source library.
+However, please be aware that models are trained with third-party datasets and are subject to their respective licenses, many of which are for non-commercial use

 1. [TASS Dataset license](http://tass.sepln.org/tass_data/download.php) (License for Sentiment Analysis in Spanish, Emotion Analysis in Spanish & English)
 2. [SEMEval 2017 Dataset license](https://www.dropbox.com/s/byzr8yoda6bua1b/2017_English_final.zip?file_subpath=%2F2017_English_final%2FDOWNLOAD%2FREADME.txt) (Sentiment Analysis in English)